 Publishing your changes

-As you develop your program, you’ll edit parts of it - either your own code or code in some of the libraries that it depends on.
+As you develop your program, you’ll edit parts of it.
 You can get the status of all the repositories in your program (recursively) by running

 mbed status.
-If a repository has uncommitted changes, this command will display these changes.
+If a repository has uncommitted changes, this command displays these changes.

 Here’s an example: